ivpk/uapi/draft/openapi/docs.md

   /datasets/gov/rc/ntr/uapi/report/Pastatas/e96cc0cc-08be-460d-a887-98f80612a402
   ```

-## Identifier formats
+### Identifier formats

 <a id="id-uri-representation"></a>

-### Integer identifier
+#### Integer identifier

-Integer identifiers are stored as a plain integer in JSON and used directly in the URI.
+Identifier can be stored as a plain integer in JSON and is used directly in the URI.

 JSON:
 ```json